 space ship - Buchheim Museum

-opening 31.08.2018 at 14.30, on display until 09.10.2018 - Bernried, Lake Starnberg - As its second station, the object installation space ship will anchor in front of the Buchheim Museum.
+29.07.2018 until 15.10.2018 - Bernried, Germany, Lake Starnberg - As its second station, the object installation space ship will anchor in front of the Buchheim Museum.
 The 7 meter long and 5,6 meter high art object takes up current architectural themes for low-cost building and floating houses for flood areas.
 As part of a performance, it will be inhabited by Markus Heinsdorff during some days in August - for dates see flyer and Buchheim Museum - and can be visited by those interested with a boat transfer.
 In 2016, the space ship was on display in front of the Pinakothek der Moderne for six weeks in cooperation with the Architekturmuseum of the Technical University of Munich.

 Flyer | PDF